GetBetterPrompts

 Does lighting matter in AI video generation?

 Yes.
 Lighting (golden hour, overcast, studio, dramatic) affects mood and realism.
-Describing lighting helps the model render consistent atmosphere and depth, especially for outdoor and narrative scenes.
+Describing lighting helps the AI create consistent atmosphere and depth, especially for outdoor and narrative scenes.

 What aspect ratios work best for AI-generated video?

-Common ratios are 16:9 (widescreen), 9:16 (vertical for stories/reels), and 2.39:1 (cinematic).
-Specify the ratio that fits your use (social, film, or ad) so the output doesn’t need to be cropped or reframed.
+Common ratios are 16:9 (widescreen), 9:16 (vertical for stories and reels), and 2.39:1 (cinematic).
+Pick the ratio that matches where your video will be published so you don't need to crop or reframe later.

 Why is my AI video output not matching what I wanted?

-Often the prompt is missing style, camera movement, or framing.
-Adding those (e.g. slow dolly in, close-up on hands, golden hour lighting) gives the model clear signals so the result is closer to what you had in mind.
+Most likely the prompt is missing style, camera movement, or framing.
+Adding those (e.g. slow dolly in, close-up on hands, golden hour lighting) gives the model clear signals so the result is closer to your vision.